 Loading the player reg...

-From the August 5 edition of Lou Dobbs Tonight:
+From the August 6 edition of Fox Business' Lou Dobbs Tonight:

 Loading the player reg...